Silence Is Golden: Running Your Existing Notebook Using Flash Memory

 A Better Solution

-Realizing that this interest in flash-based laptops leaves a lot of old notebooks out in the cold, Addonics created a pair of CF Hard Drive Adapters - one holds a single Compact flash memory card, and the other holds two.
+Realizing that this interest in flash-based laptops leaves a lot of old notebooks out in the cold, Addonics created a pair of CF Hard Drive Adapters – one holds a single Compact Flash memory card, and the other holds two, connecting CF to the computer’s ATA drive bus.

-I read about them while editing The 'Book Review last month and was intrigued.
-This could be a lot faster than using a CF card in a PC Card adapter - and it leaves the PC Card slot free.
-Conceivably you could use a dual-card adapter in an old PowerBook or iBook and up to two PC Card adapters (if your PowerBook has that many), giving you four flash drives.
+I read about them while editing The ‘Book Review last month and was intrigued.
+This could be a lot faster than using a CF card in a PC Card adapter – and it leaves the PC Card slot free.
+Conceivably you could use a dual-card adapter in an old PowerBook or iBook – plus up to two PC Card adapters with your PowerBook (if it has two PC Card slots), giving you four flash drives.

 Addonics recently sent me a single card adapter for review (dual card adapters were out of stock).
 I decided to test it in my PowerBook 1400/166 with 48 MB of RAM.
 It's the only 'Book I have that's relatively easy to get inside; my FireWire iBook G3/366 is absolutely horrid to put back together.